Protecting Your Children From Sexual Predators

 The people in blue are audience members.

 David: Good Evening.
 I'm David Roberts and I'm the moderator for tonight's conference.
 I want to welcome everyone to HealthyPlace.com.
 Our topic tonight is "Protecting Your Children From Sexual Predators".
 Our guest, Debbie Mahoney, is author and founder of the child protection group Safeguarding Our Children-United Mothers (SOC-UM), which is a site inside the HealthyPlace.com Abuse Issues Community.
-We'll be discussing why children are at risk, what are the behavior indicators of an abused child, how do you report child abuse, and the most important safety tips you need to know -- BEFORE anything bad happens to your child.
+We'll be discussing why children are at risk, what are the behavioral indicators of an abused child, how do you report child abuse, and the most important safety tips you need to know -- BEFORE anything bad happens to your child.

-Debbie's son fell prey to her former next door neighbor, and since 1996, Debbie's devoted her life and personal resources, and a lot of her energy, to protecting children.
+Debbie's son fell prey to her former next-door neighbor, and since 1996, Debbie's devoted her life and personal resources, and a lot of her energy, to protecting children.
 She also just came out with a new book called "Innocence Lost," which goes into more detail about some of the child abuse issues we'll be discussing tonight.

 Good Evening, Debbie and welcome to HealthyPlace.com.
 We appreciate you being here tonight.
 How old was your son when he was abused by your former neighbor?